OtterClam/otter-docs/docs/ottopia/gameplay/getting-started.md

 ![Getting Started](img/ottopia-getting-started.png)

-## 1. Buy CLAM
+## 1. Buy MATIC

-In Otter Kindgom, we use CLAM as the formal currency, so you must have some CLAM tokens in your wallet!
+In Otter Kindgom, we use MATIC as the formal currency, so you must have some MATIC tokens in your wallet!

-How to buy CLAM? check this page: [How to Buy and Stake CLAM](../../treasury/tutorials/how-to-buy-and-stake-clam)

 ## 2. Mint Portal